What is Network Compliance?

 - Compliance with copyright laws in regard to software and other intellectual property.

 - Compliance with IT security and privacy regulations governing specific industries.

 In this article, we'll be focusing on the second type of compliance issues.
 If you work in a regulated industry such as health care or financial services, or if your company is publicly traded and required to file financial statements with the Securities and Exchange Commission (SEC), your IT infrastructure must meet certain standards mandated by the government.

-It’s important to note that these are complex Acts that regulate much more than just IT practices, but we will focus on the IT-related parts of the legislation in this article.
+Note: It's important to note that these are complex Acts that regulate much more than just IT practices, but we will focus on the IT-related parts of the legislation in this article.

 The Health Insurance Portability and Accountability Act (HIPAA)